-Attachment Parenting to reduce SIDS
+Attachment Parenting to Reduce SIDS

 The most plausible explanation for SIDS, in most babies, is a defect in cardiorespiratory control and arousability during sleep.
 Also, research suggests that some infants at risk for SIDS have less-organized physiological control mechanisms.
-So, any parenting style that can enhance the development of a baby’s physiological control systems and increase mother’s awareness to subtle changes in her baby’s physiology, would lower the risk of SIDS.
+So, any parenting style that can enhance the development of a baby’s physiological control systems and increase the mother’s awareness of subtle changes in her baby’s physiology, would lower the risk of SIDS.
 Attachment parenting does this.

 1. Attachment parenting organizes an infant’s physiological control systems.

 New thinking is that some SIDS babies may not have been as physiologically normal as they appeared to be before they died.
-Findings of higher heartrates and less adaptable heartrate variability in babies at risk for SIDS suggests these infants are less able to adjust their physiology to changing biological conditions.
-Also, several studies of high risk infants and babies who died of SIDS suggests that some of these babies had temperaments and behavioral qualities that lessened their ability to protest life-threatening circumstances.
+Findings of higher heart rates and less adaptable heartrate variability in babies at risk for SIDS suggests these infants are less able to adjust their physiology to changing biological conditions.
+Also, several studies of high-risk infants and babies who died of SIDS suggests that some of these babies had temperaments and behavioral qualities that lessened their ability to protest life-threatening circumstances.
 Summing up this complicated and shaky research that attempts to correlate infant temperament and SIDS, it seems that in some infants the drive to survive is weak.
 Some infants are physiologically disadvantaged to protect themselves from SIDS.

 A baby who spends a lot of time in mother’s arms, at mother’s breasts, and in mother’s bed becomes more physiologically organized.
 Therefore, I believe a baby whose overall physiology is more organized has a lower risk of succumbing to SIDS.
 Pure speculation, researchers would claim!
 Read on.
-Over a period of fifteen years I gathered hundreds of articles on attachment research — studies that conclude: the closer the infant and mother are, the better the baby’s physiology works, especially during the early months when infants are at highest risk of SIDS.
-What a pity that most of this useful research lies buried in obscure journals or shared at scientific meetings, but little is translated into practical information to help new parents develop a style of infant care that could reduce the risk of SIDS.
+Over a period of fifteen years, I gathered hundreds of articles on attachment research — studies that conclude: the closer the infant and mother are, the better the baby’s physiology works, especially during the early months when infants are at the highest risk of SIDS.
+What a pity that most of this useful research lies buried in obscure journals or shared at scientific meetings.
+Little is translated into practical information to help new parents develop a style of infant care that could reduce the risk of SIDS.

 - Human infants with the most secure attachment to their mothers had the best cortisol balance.